Jimpoz/SocialNetworkAnalysisProject/README.md

 - National Gallery of Art
 - Prado's Museum

-Each event involves an environmental activist trying to convey their message to prevent the climate crisis through their actions by damaging pieces of art that were displayed inside very famous museums.
+Each event involves an environmental activist who was trying to convey their message through their actions by damaging pieces of art that were being displayed inside very famous museums.

+### Where did the analysis take place?

-First of all the social media we decided to work on is Twitter with to the following library:
+We decided to collect all the needed data from twitter through the following library:

 ```
 pip install SNScrape